425910939/Some_sample_code/src/esp-idf/docs/en/security/secure-boot.rst

 Configuration "Secure Boot: One-Time Flash" is the recommended configuration for production devices.
 In this mode, each device gets a unique key that is never stored outside the device.

-However, an alternative mode :ref:`Secure Boot: Reflashable <CONFIG_SECURE_BOOTLOADER_MODE>` is also available.
+However, an alternative mode "Secure Boot: Reflashable" is also available.
 This mode allows you to supply a binary key file that is used for the secure bootloader key.
 As you have the key file, you can generate new bootloader images and secure boot digests for them.

 In the esp-idf build process, this 256-bit key file is derived from the app signing key generated during the generate_signing_key step above.
 The private key's SHA-256 digest is used as the secure bootloader key (as-is for Coding Scheme None, or truncate to 192 bytes for 3/4 Encoding).
 This is a convenience so you only need to generate/protect a single private key.

-.. note:: Although it's possible, we strongly recommend not generating one secure boot key and flashing it to every device in a production environment.
+**NOTE**: Although it's possible, we strongly recommend not generating one secure boot key and flashing it to every device in a production environment.
 The "One-Time Flash" option is recommended for production environments.

 To enable a reflashable bootloader:

-1. In the ``make menuconfig`` step, select "Bootloader Config" -> :ref:`CONFIG_SECURE_BOOT_ENABLED` ->  :ref:`CONFIG_SECURE_BOOTLOADER_MODE` -> Reflashable.
+1. In the ``make menuconfig`` step, select "Bootloader Config" -> :envvar:`CONFIG_SECURE_BOOT_ENABLED` ->  :envvar:`CONFIG_SECURE_BOOTLOADER_MODE` -> Reflashable.

-2. If necessary, set the :ref:`CONFIG_SECURE_BOOTLOADER_KEY_ENCODING` based on the coding scheme used by the device.
+2. If necessary, set the :envvar:`CONFIG_SECURE_BOOTLOADER_KEY_ENCODING` based on the coding scheme used by the device.
 The coding scheme is shown in the ``Features`` line when ``esptool.py`` connects to the chip, or in the ``espefuse.py summary`` output.

 2. Follow the steps shown above to choose a signing key file, and generate the key file.